Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-02-THM-Splunk-Exploring-SPL.md

 ---

-**Q3: umm**
+**Q3: How many events are returned when we apply the time filter to display events on 04/15/2022 and Time from 08:05 AM to 08:06 AM?**

 *To the right of the search bar is a dropdown that allows us to filter by date or time.
-Hopefully you already have set it to 'all time'.
+Hopefully it's already set to 'all time'.
 Now we can use it to specify a 'Date time range'.
 Select this option and set the date as April 15th 2022 for both start and end.
 Set the start time to 08:05:00.000 and end to 08:06:00.000.
 The number of events is shown under the search bar with a little green tick to its left.*

 <details>
   <summary>Spoiler warning: Answer</summary>